An asynchronous leapfrog method II: The averaged densified asynchonous leapfrog integrator

-The striking difference between the pure leapfrog methods, which give only an interval on the imaginary axis \footnote{The ALF method, of course has stability set $[-\i,+\i]$} , and the averaged version, which gives a region that extends into the left half-plane (as is also the case for the Runge-Kutta methods), asks for an explanation.
-Thereto we consider the solutions of \eq{linear test} with initial condition $\psi(0) = 1$ for various values of $\omega$.
-For $\omega = \i$ we have the purely oscillatory solution $\psi(t) = \e^{\i t}$ for which leapfrog works well if the time step is not too large.
-If, however, $\omega$ gets a non-vanishing negative real part, the solution is a damped oscillation that finally dies out and becomes horizontal and nearly straight.
+There is a striking difference between the pure leapfrog methods, which gives $\mathbf{S}$ only an interval on the imaginary axis, and the averaged version, which gives a region that extends into the left half-plane and also, to a much smaller extend, to the right half-plane (see Figure~\ref{fig:pubxx}(b)).

-This, together with the reversibility of the leapfrog method causes problems that motivated the relaxation parameter in \eq{algorithm third form revised} and were discussed together with the relaxation approach.
-This approach is now obsolete and the ADALF method is the proper replacement.
-The most obvious disadvantage of the relaxation method is that there is no single preferable value for $\lambda$.
-This can be understood on the basis of the stability regions, which for the integrator \eq{algorithm third form revised} are shown in Figure~\ref{fig:stability-relaxed}.
-Obviously the origin is the only stable point on the imaginary axis and so for $\lambda < 1$ no harmonic oscillation is stable.
+To explain this difference we consider the solutions of \eq{linear test} with initial condition $\psi(0) = 1$ for various values of $\omega$ (recall, $\omega \in \C, |\omega| = 1$).
+For $\omega = \i$ we have the purely oscillatory solution $\psi(t) = \e^{\i t}$ for which leapfrog works well for sub-critical values of the time step.
+If, however, $\omega$ gets a non-vanishing negative real part, the exact solution is a damped oscillation that finally dies out and becomes horizontal and nearly straight.
+This, together with the reversibility of the leapfrog method, causes problems that motivated the relaxation parameter in \eq{algorithm third form revised} and were discussed together with the relaxation approach.
+This approach is now considered obsolete and the ADALF method is the proper replacement.
+As Figure~\ref{fig:pubxx}(a) indicates, both oscillatory and damped trajectories can be represented with ADALF using rather large time steps.
 The common feature of the relaxation method and the ADALF method is that they break reversibility.
-Let us now leave the relaxation method once and for all.

-For the purely oscillatory case, i. e. $\omega$ on the imaginary axis, ADALF needs by a factor 1.5 ($= 2 : 4/3$) shorter integration steps than DALF in order to avoid exponential growth ( '1.5 $\pi$ steps per period' for ADALF instead of '$\pi$ steps per period' for DALF).
-Since each step does 2 function evaluations, we need 6.3 or 9.4 function evaluations per period.
-This roughly places the evaluations at the corners of a regular hexagon or a regular nonagon.
-It is plausible that for less evaluations it is hard to follow a circle.